Flexible Work Arrangement Procedural Guide

 When a flexible work arrangement is in effect, the Employee and Supervisor will regularly discuss the arrangement’s effectiveness and impact on performance, and make modifications as warranted.
 A formal review of any existing flexible work arrangement will take place during the College’s annual performance evaluation process.

-The President’s Cabinet will review the College’s flexible work arrangements on an annual basis to determine if the arrangements, in whole or in part, continue to be beneficial to both the Employees and the College.
+The President’s Cabinet may review the College’s flexible work arrangements on an annual basis to determine if the arrangements, in whole or in part, continue to be beneficial to both the Employees and the College.

 When an Employee desires to be considered for a flexible work arrangement, the following steps must be taken: